dsoft02/alx-system_engineering-devops/0x00-shell_basics/README.md

-Today I am learning shell basics and this folder will be used to save my scripts
+Today I am learning shell basics and this folder contains all my scripts for this project

+**0-current_working_directory:** This file contains a script that prints the absolute path name of the current working directory